 We have become used to airliners delivering us to our destination in all kinds of weather.
 However when the VC10 was in development this was not such a normal case.
 Development of a full autoland capacity was carried out by the British Blind Landing Experimental Unit from 1945 on but gained momentum when navigation aid development and autopilot capabilities made a failure proof system possible.
-One of the main problems with this development was how to create a system that would not fail to a dangerous state, or to put it simply: it would not leave it up to the pilots to 'save' the situation when the autopilot had a problem.
+Click here to read more about the development of the system that was used on the VC10.
+One of the main problems with this development was how to create a system that would not fail to a dangerous state, or to put it simply: it should not leave it up to the pilots to 'save' the situation when the autopilot had a problem.
 By 1968 the development of these systems was complete enough to enable BOAC to equip their VC10 fleet with autoland capability.
 But how did it work?

 The main reason for autoland is the fact that an airline's passenger would like to arrive at his or her destination, preferably on time.
 One of the things that we cannot control is the weather around us and when cloudbase and visibility deteriorate there comes a point when a pilot is unable to land the aircraft visually.
 To get around this the Instrument Landing System (ILS) was developed which enables pilots to fly the aircraft to a point 200 feet above the runway and 2,6 km in front of it.
 If he can then see the runway he can make a visual landing from that point on.
 This is the basic capability of the system and the numbers above can be translated to a Decision Height (DH, point at which the pilot must decide whether he can land safely) and a Runway Visual Range (RVR, the effective range at which the runway can be seen).
 This basic Category I (CAT I) capability is fine in various situations, but sometimes the weather can get a lot worse.
 To counter this ICAO has defined lower limits for CAT II and CAT III operations.
 To use an ILS in these situations you need a coupled autopilot.
 A human pilot cannot be precise enough to fly the aircraft to a safe landing in those conditions.
 But if we can build a system that can do this, airlines can then land in any weather, thus delivering their passengers to their destination on time!